eliahderechte/batch-for-boredom/README.md

 All tools except 13, 14, 15, 18 (python) work without any additional installations.
 To use these tools, you need to install Python3.10 and the required modules.
-To do so just launch the script via controls.bat and goto 16 and install it.
+To do so just launch the script via control.bat and goto 16 and install it.

 ## Installation: